-Context of the ability of the audit to detect fraud or breaches of law or regulation

-Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
-For example, the further removed non- compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely the inherently limited procedures required by auditing standards would identify it.
+Context of the ability of the audit to detect fraud or breaches of law or regulation material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
+For example, the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely the inherently limited procedures required by auditing standards would identify it.